LESSON No. 3

 A. covered with fibrous plaque.*

-v. covered with necrotic deposits.
+v. covered with necrotic plaque.

-g. covered with curd
+g. covered with a cheesy coating

 2. Afta is: